 That question made me think that drones are not really aircraft in the way we, and the FAA, understand the term.
 And even though they are piloted or supervised remotely, the fact that I could be Pilot in Command (PIC) of a vessel of which I have no knowledge made me uncomfortable and generated the title of this article.

 To obtain my Part 61 private pilot’s license, I had to study for six months a variety of topics, most of which overlapped with the requirements for Part 107, but at the same time, I had to spend about 60 hours of flying time acquiring the necessary skill to operate the controls of a very simple aircraft, a Cessna 150.
 But, like every other pilot in the world, it is a crawl-walk-run process, and we all go through it slowly and patiently.
-When you board an Airbus 380 with two decks, a wingspan of 262 feet, and 1.2 million tons of weight, rest assured that the pilot at the controls started, decades ago, in a small, single engine plane with zero hours of experience.
+When you board an Airbus 380 with two decks, a wingspan of 262 feet, and up to 560 tons of weight, rest assured that the pilot at the controls started, decades ago, in a small, single engine plane with zero hours of experience.

 If a drone pilot is not required to have any experience flying uncrewed aircraft in order to have a license, are we really talking about the same industry?
 In defense of the FAA, we must argue that in the case of non-piloted aviation the person in charge of the flight, the PIC, is not necessarily the same individual operating the controls.
 Part 107 specifies that the PIC plays a particular role in which he/she is responsible for the safety of uncrewed operations and that includes always maintaining the drone in line of sight and making sure there are no conflicts with crewed aviation or terrain obstacles.